 Based on the processed data, it shows that the institutional aspect has the best sustainability value.
 This also means that the impact of ship assistance from the government has good implications.
 In this institutional dimension, the achievements of the meeting indicators show that the level of cooperation and solidarity between fellow fishing groups is well established in order to progress together.
 This is supported by a high membership indicator, where the participation of members contributes to the sustainability of the institutional aspect, although in terms of the installment indicators the group still gets low results.
 On the other hand, the coaching indicator shows that the government's participation in providing training is a driving factor for the success of ship assistance. fisherman.
 The findings of this study also complement research from (Tan et al., 2021) where conditions of lack of motivation and technical knowledge, and technological equipment are far from the necessary conditions.
-This is what causes the wealth of marine resources to be abundant but cannot be utilized optimally by fishermen who live in coastal areas.
+This condition is also the main cause of the problem in this study, where the standard of living of the fishermen in the Tomini Bay area is still at a low level, although efforts to develop assistance for fishermen from the government are still being realized.
 Therefore, it is very important to develop the motivation of fishermen and improve their ability in technical knowledge and overall skills.
 However, in this case, based on the results of interviews fishermen prefer to repair independently, if there is damage to the ship rather than waiting for help from the government, so this needs attention from the local government regarding this problem where the cost of repair is a separate obstacle for the fishermen.

-6. CONCLUSION
+6. MONCLUSION

 Based on the results of research using the RSQ Multidimensional Scaling (MDS) Rapfish technique for ship assistance (Inka Mina & Mina Maritim) it can be concluded that each of them is 47.93% for the economic aspect, 36.37% for the cultural aspect and 54.87% for the cultural aspect. institutional.
 These results also show that the institutional aspect has the highest level of sustainability.
 In addition, the supporting factors and levers for the success of the assistance of fishing boats in the Tomini Bay area are the indicators of guidance from the relevant agencies.
 Guidance in the fishing boat assistance program carried out by the government must continue to be improved and become a priority to increase the success of the aid ship program through strengthening the attributes of microfinance institutions, social institutions, extension agencies, strengthening supervisory groups, and fishing groups.
 In maintaining its existence, the institutional aspect requires innovative development so that it can compete in the future.
 Utilization of economic institutions from their own communities, so when the fish famine season is expected to be one of the survival strategies of fishermen.
-This research contributes to the description of the economic, social, and institutional impacts of fishing boat assistance so that it becomes the basis for determining government directions and policies in increasing fishing productivity in general and more specifically in the Tomini Bay Area.
+Theoretically, this research has contributed to the implementation of the value-based evaluation theory proposed by Dunn (W. N. Dunn, 2017), while in terms of practical implications the research provides an overview of the economic, social, and institutional impacts of fishing boat assistance so that it becomes the basis for determining government direction and policies in increasing fishing productivity in coastal communities in general and more specifically in the Tomini Bay Area.
 However, this research has limitations, so future studies can examine the regulations of the fishing area of the fishermen in terms of impacts and policies for the welfare of fishermen that can fill the gaps and limitations in this study.